 Some of the championships are by invitation only.
-The U.S. Youth Sailing Championships provide young sailors an opportunity to compete at a national level in some of the Olympic class boats.
+The U.S. Youth Sailing Championships provide young sailors an opportunity to compete at a national level in some of the Olympic class boats, including multihulls, skiffs and boards.
 One particular event, US Sailing’s Championship of Champions for the Jack Brown Trophy, is a combination invitation/elimination entry process.
 Winners of national, North American or world championships of 20 selected one‑design classes compete the following year to see who is the best of the best.
 Recent competitors have included representatives from the Optimist and C420 classes.
 Eligible sailors 17 and over can also either participate via the elimination process or apply by resume to the U.S. Singlehanded Championships in both the Men's division and Women's division.

 Identifying champions, selecting sailors for international competition and developing sailors for the U.S. Olympic Team are only part of the purpose of US Sailing's Championships.
 Many of the championships are preceded by clinics to promote excellence in the sport.
 But as every sailor knows, just racing with top‑notch competitors who are willing to share their expertise, makes for better racing for all of us.